Skip to main content

 Here's something most people don't know: summer heat is actually harder on car batteries than winter cold.
 Nashville summers regularly push pavement temps past 130°F, and under your hood it's even worse.
 That heat accelerates the chemical corrosion inside the battery, evaporates the electrolyte fluid, and degrades the lead plates.

 The damage happens silently all summer.
 Then fall arrives, morning temperatures drop, and your heat-weakened battery can't produce enough cold cranking amps to turn over thicker oil and a cold engine.
 That's why battery failures spike in October and November — the cold didn't kill it, the summer did.
+Once freeze warnings hit, pair that with our winter driving and prep guide so you're covering the whole cold-weather risk picture.

 In Nashville's climate, a battery that lasts 5 years up north typically lasts 3 to 4 years here.